syahrizaldev/webdev-resources/readme.md

 ## Marketing Tools

-> List of marketing tools to promote products and applications to help grow audiences.
+> List of marketing tools for promoting products and services to grow audiences.

 | Name                                  | Description | Pricing                    |
 | ------------------------------------- | ----------- | -------------------------- |